kyma-project/website/content/blog-posts/2022-06-30-release-notes-2.4/index.md

 ### Application Gateway support for mTLS-OAuth

-We introduced support for mTLS OAuth-secured APIs in Application Gateway.
+We introduced support for [mTLS OAuth](https://datatracker.ietf.org/doc/html/rfc8705)-secured APIs in Application Gateway.
 You can now configure your Application CRs so that Application Gateway fetches the OAuth token with the help of a TLS certificate as a credential.
-To learn how to do that, see Register an OAuth 2.0 mTLS-secured API.
+To learn how to do that, see [Register an OAuth 2.0 mTLS-secured API](https://kyma-project.io/docs/kyma/main/03-tutorials/00-application-connectivity/ac-04-register-secured-api/#register-an-o-auth-2-0-m-tls-secured-api).

 ## Eventing

 ### Introduced NATS Jetstream as the default Eventing Backend

-With Kyma 2.4, we changed the NATS eventing backend to use `NATS Jetstream` instead of just `Core NATS`.
-This updated backend improves the delivery guarantees from previously AT-MOST-ONCE to now AT-LEAST-ONCE.
+With Kyma 2.4, we changed the NATS eventing backend to use [`NATS Jetstream`](https://docs.nats.io/nats-concepts/jetstream) instead of just [`Core NATS`](https://docs.nats.io/nats-concepts/core-nats).
+This updated backend improves the delivery guaranteed from previously AT-MOST-ONCE to now AT-LEAST-ONCE.
 To facilitate this change, the NATS cluster now relies on backing storage by default.

 ## Observability

-To ensure compatibility after to the upgrade of Istio to 1.14, we upgraded Kiali to 1.51.1.
-It contains name changes of most Kiali resources; so we added a clean-up script to delete old resources after the upgrade.
+To ensure compatibility after the Istio upgrade to v1.14, we upgraded Kiali to 1.51.1.
+It contains name changes of most Kiali resources, so we added a clean-up script to delete old resources after the upgrade.

 ## Serverless

-### Added support to NodeJS16
+### Added support to NodeJS 16

-With Kym 2.4, you have a new serverless runtime available – nodejs16.
+With Kym 2.4, you have a new Serverless runtime available – NodeJS 16.
-This new runtime not only brings a new version of nodejs, but also new versions of  bundled OpenTelemetry SDK.
-All this enhances the development experience for nodejs developers and improves traceability of the requests handled by your nodejs functions.
+This new runtime not only brings a new version of NodeJS but also new versions of bundled OpenTelemetry SDK.
+All this enhances the development experience for NodeJS developers and improves the traceability of the requests handled by your NodeJS functions.

 ### Improved scheduling of Function build jobs
-We have fixed the resource configuration for some of the Kyma components to reduce their cpu overcommitment.
+We have fixed the resource configuration for some of the Kyma components to reduce their CPU overcommitment.
 Additionally, we have removed the fixed requirements for computation resources for Function build jobs.
-With those changes, Function build jobs have better conditions to be scheduled, and your Functions won't be stuck in building phase.
+With those changes, Function build jobs have better conditions to be scheduled, and your Functions won't be stuck in the building phase.

 ## Service Management